 My best recipe of Parisian flan

-My best recipe of Parisian flan.
-It’s easy, gluten free and delicious!
+This is my best recipe of Parisian flan, it’s easy, gluten free and delicious!

 Flan is probably one of the first thing you learn at baking school in France.
 It’s a traditional french pastry that you’ll find in every bakeries there, people have flan for breakfast, as a dessert along with a fruit coulis or even as an afternoon snack.
 Pretty versatile so!

 This one has no crust, which makes it lighter, faster to make and gluten free.
 This is definitely the best recipe of Parisian flan I have tried!